THE PEACHY APERITIF FROM PROVENCE!

 The name RinQuinQuin in Provençal means an invigorating drink (from the verb requincilhar: strengthening).
 This was frequently the way that one's aperitif or digestive were named.
 This aperitif, as surprising as it is delicate, comes from a family recipe refined by Distilleries et Domaines de Provence to give it the colors and flavors of Provence.

 The fruits are picked when ripe.
-We select previous varieties of peaches including the three following varieties:
+We select previous varieties of peaches.

 Peach tree leaves are picked at the end of October right at the time when they take on their golden color, but before being carried away by the Mistral wind.
 The fruit and leaves are placed to macerate separately in mixtures of alcohol and wine, in order to extract all of the aromatic strength.
 It takes between 6 and 12 months of "close" contact to obtain all of the aromatic subtlety of the fruit and leaves in resulting infusions.

-After assembly of the various components, Rinquinquin is "aged" in barrels for 6 months to give it time to round off and to be harmonized.
+After assembly of the various components, Rinquinquin is "aged" in steel vats for 6 weeks to give it time to round off and to be harmonized.
 Then, it is filtered, inspected, tasted and bottled.

 How do you drink RINQUINQUIN ?